Five Satta Bazars give a thumbs up to the BJP for Rajasthan Assembly elections

 Also Read | Rajasthan Assembly elections become more candidate-centric than the party-centric

-Falaudi Satta Bazar has come up with its own number by giving 107-109 seats to the BJP and 71-73 for the Congress, then there is a Jaipur Satta Bazar that has given the BJP maximum number and clear majority to the party in state Assembly.
+Falaudi Satta Bazar has come up with its own number by giving 107-109 seats to the BJP and 71-73 for the Congress, then there is a Jaipur Satta Bazar that has given the BJP maximum number and a clear majority to the party in state Assembly.
 It has given the BJP 115-117 seats while the Congress has come down to 65-68.
 The Shekhawati Satta Bazar has given the BJP just the majority number with 103-105 seats while the Congress has to settle with 54-56 seats.

 Satta Bazar of Rajkot is close to Shekhawati and Falaudi Satta Bazar as it has given the BJP 105-107 seats while the Congress has been given 61-63 seats.
 Jaipur and Kolkata Satta Bazar are close to each other as Kolkata Satta Bazar gives the BJP 112-114 seats while for the Congress, it is 57-59 seats.

 Interestingly these Satta Bazars have not stretched too much as they have maximum offered plus three seats.
-But the most realistic part of this bazar is that making up in this is absolutely ruled out as lots of money is involved and no one would like to loose money by putting it in thhe risky preposition.
+But the most realistic part of this bazar is that making up in this is absolutely ruled out as lots of money is involved and no one would like to lose money by putting it in the risky proposition.

 Also Read | People have rejected Congress' 'dynastic' and 'appeasement' politics: Amit Shah